AriKaminski/AriKaminski/README.md

 - 💬 Ask me about PC building, PC gaming, and the Philadelphia Eagles.

 - 📚 I am an avid reader.
 I enjoy reading thrillers and historical fiction and non-fiction.
-Some of the books I have enjoyed this past year are Will, Once there were wolves, and The Alchemist.
+Some of the books I have enjoyed this past year are The Secret History, Stoner, and The Midnight Library.

 - ♟ I am learning to play chess on chess.com.
 I am currently floating around 900 rating in rapid chess.